 - Stand about 2-3 feet away from a wall, facing the wall, with feet shoulder-width apart.

 - Lean forward and place your hands flat on the wall, in line with your shoulders.
-Your body should be in “plank” position, with your spine in straight, not sagging or arched.
+Your body should be in a “plank” position, with your spine is straight, not sagging or arched.

 - Lower your body toward the wall and then push back.
 Repeat ten times.

 Wall pushups are suitable for seniors unlike the standard pushups, gentle on the body but quite useful in building up some strength.